Every time someone finds out that I’m homeschooling my children and finishing graduate school, they say “I don’t know how you do it all.”

 I think I’m doing the right thing, my son says that he wants to continue to homeschool, and I’m sure they are missing something but I think they are also gaining something more by being at home.

-I read other people’s blog and feel like I’m under achieving as a homeschooling mother.
+I read other people’s blogs and feel like I’m underachieving as a homeschooling mother.
 How do they have time to do it all and then take pictures and blog about it?

 I remember that we don’t usually post the bad things that occur in our homeschool but highlight the good things that go on during the week.
-I don’t want to compare my children to other peoples because they are excelling, well accomplishing, what we are doing in our school.
-I’ve chosen subjects and curriculum that I think they will enjoy and I try to teach to the way the best learn.
+I don’t want to compare my children to other people because they are excelling, well accomplishing, what we are doing in our school.
+I’ve chosen subjects and curricula that I think they will enjoy and I try to teach to the way they best learn.

 I may not be the best homeschooling mother, but I’m the best mother to these 3 children.
 I know them the best and I know what motivates them and what they will enjoy learning the most.

-I may not have not have time to use yoga bolsters but I’m trying to homeschool to best of my own abilities.
+I may not have to be the best but I’m trying to homeschool to the best of my own abilities.
 That may mean a messy house and my own unfinished projects, but at least we’re learning together.

 Personal problem within myself.
 My grades are very good in school i get A’s and one or two B’s from time to time.
 Anyways my mom was really sad that I was having so many problems so next week or in a couple of weeks She will enroll me on an online Homeschool.
 I tried sample assignments on that particular website I find it very hard to do.
 Also my mom and step-father they work jobs and I dont’t know what to do next.
 Your story is really great and how you express your feelings.